WDI-203/A--Fullstack-ToDo/Fullstack-ToDo.md

 	- The text "Description:" and the toDo description in a p tag.
 	- The text "Priority:" and the toDo priority in a p tag.
 	- The text "Is Complete:" and the text "Complete" if toDo.isComplete is true or the text "Incomplete" if toDo.isComplete is false in a p tag.
-	- The text "Creation Date:" and the toDo creationDate.toString() in a p tag.
+	- The text "Creation Date:" and the toDo creationDate in a p tag.
-	- The text "Last Modified:" and the toDo lastModified.toString() in a p tag.
+	- The text "Last Modified:" and the toDo lastModified in a p tag.
 	- The text "Completed Date::" and the toDo completedDate in a p tag which only renders if the toDo completedDate is not null (truthy).
-- If you implemented the above properly, you should see the mockTodos display on the Home Page as a list of ToDoCards.

 ### 3) Post and Persist
-- _Approach_: To switch over to mongo and have new toDo's be persisted in our database, we will create a POST route server side and hook it up to a form submission client side.

 #### Server-Side
 - Create a new POST route /todos/create-one that receives the following information from the request body and saves it to the mongo todos collection.
 	- title => type string
  	- description => type string
   	- priority => type string
-- The following fields should be generated in the API route when creating the toDo.
+- The following fields will be generated in the API route when creating the toDo.
 	- id => initialized to new uuid (using uuidv4)
 	- isComplete => initialized to false
 	- creationDate => initialized to a new date